Learn useState In 10 Minutes - React Hooks Explained

 Multiple Components and State

 Let me ask you a question now.
-What would you expect if we have called the Counter component two times in the App component?
-What would happen if we increment one of them?
+What would you expect if we had called the Counter component two times in the App component?
+What would happen if we incremented one of them?

 function Counter(){